Introduction

 - To Origin And Beyond -- Advanced Git Remotes! - levels 1, 2 & 4

-command and everything that relates to it (specially the advanced topic, first level).
+Pay special attention to the rebase command and everything that relates to it (specially the advanced topic, first level).
 We will use it on a daily basis.

 After completing all the levels previously mentioned, we highly recommend you to read the following article about writing meaningful commit messages: How to Write Better Git Commit Messages